Pentagon’s New Arctic Strategy Aims to Counter China–Russia Partnership

 The White House announced earlier this month that the United States would work with Canada and Finland to jointly build up their icebreaker fleets as they look to bolster their defenses in the Arctic.

 The Icebreaker Collaboration Effort (ICE Pact) will facilitate collaboration in producing polar icebreakers and enhance information sharing on related issues.
-It will also allow workers and experts from each country to train in shipyards across all three.
+It also will allow workers and experts from each country to train in shipyards across all three.

 Ms. Hicks described the ICE Pact as “yet another example of the type of cooperation that we can leverage.”